Walkman effect

-The Walkman effect refers to the way music listened to via headphones allows the user to gain more control over their environment.
-It was coined by International Research Center for Japanese Studies Professor Shuhei Hosokawa in an article of the same name published in Popular Music in 1984.
-While the term was named after the dominant portable music technology of the time, the Sony Walkman, it generically applies to all such devices and has been cited numerous times to refer to more current products such as the Apple iPod.
+The Walkman effect is the way music listened to via headphones grants the listener more control over their environment.
+The term was coined by Shuhei Hosokawa, a professor at the International Research Center for Japanese Studies, in an article published in Popular Music in 1984.
+While the term was named after the dominant portable music technology of the time, the Sony Walkman, it generically applies all portable headphone-capable devices.
+It has been cited numerous times to refer to similar products released later, such as portable media players (including the Apple iPod), smartphones with Bluetooth headphones, etc.

 History

 When Sony released the first Walkmans, they featured two headphone jacks and a "hotline" switch.
 When pressed, this button activated a microphone and lowered the volume to enable those listening to have a conversation without removing their headphones.
 Sony Chairman Akio Morita added these features to the design for fear the technology would be isolating.
 Although Morita "thought it would be considered rude for one person to be listening to his music in isolation", people bought their own units rather than share and these features were removed for later models.